-- (i) constitute an Ad-hoc Committee to investigate: - (a) the utilization of ecological funds released to the Great Green Wall by the International Organizations from 2015 to date; - (b) all federal allocations to the National Agency for the Great Green Wall (NAGGW) as well as contracts awarded to various contractors for the project from 2015 to date;
+Set up an Ad-hoc Committee to investigate:

-(c) investigate the total sum received through the policy and the level of compliance with the goals and objectives of the project and report back within four (4) weeks for further Legislative action.
+- (i) the utilization of ecological funds released to the Great Green Wall by the International Organizations from 2015 to date; - (ii) all federal allocations to the National Agency for the Great Green Wall (NAGGW) as well as contracts awarded to various contractors for the project from 2015 to date; - (iii) investigate the total sum received through the policy and the level of compliance with the goals and objectives of the project and report within four (4) weeks (HR.
+78/07/2023).

-9. Call on the Federal Government of Nigerian to Honor the Court Judgment on Ministerial Slot for FCT Indigenes:
+17. Call on the Federal Government of Nigeria to Honor the Court Judgment on Ministerial Slot for FCT Indigenes